Why the Global Economy is About to Crash

 This is why it seems like "everything" is running out now, or about to run out.
 Because it is.

-When you consider also that we have already used more than half of the available oil, over 75% of the topsoil that existed in the 1500s is now gone, and the human race now uses over 40% of the total resources available to all species on the planet, and our global economy must continue to grow in order for it to continue to exist, it is clear that we are about to run into some big changes.
+When you consider also that we have already used more than half of the available oil, over 75% of the topsoil that existed in the 1500s is now gone, the human race now consumes about 1/3 of the entire biological production of the oceans, and over 40% of the total resources available to all species on the planet, and our global economy must continue to grow in order for it to continue to exist, it is clear that we are about to run into some big changes.

 In the 24 hours since this time yesterday, over 200,000 acres of rainforest have been destroyed in our world.
 Fully 13 million tons of toxic chemicals have been released into our environment.
 Over 45,000 people have died of starvation, 38,000 of them children.
 And more than 130 plant or animal species have been driven to extinction by the actions of humans.
 (The last time there was such a rapid loss of species was when the dinosaurs vanished.)
 And all this just since yesterday.